 I’m a fifth year doctoral student in Princeton University’s department of Politics, where I research the contemporary politics of the Middle East & North Africa.

 I also write and teach about voting behavior, historical economic development, qualitative / field research methods, and survey methodology.
-I have been learning Arabic slowly for 9 years.
+I have been learning Arabic slowly for ten years.
 I have studied and worked in Syria, Lebanon, Morocco, Egypt, and Tunisia.

 I’m a former news videographer and non-academic writer.
 I worked as a video production fellow at Democracy Now! and before that as a producer at Radio Open Source for NPR.
 I’m committed to writing and making media about my scholarly research for non-specialists – see my Writing & Video page for some examples.

 I’m a French/American New Jersey native (hence, “Chantal”) and I earned my BA from Brown University and my MA from Princeton.